aeternity/aepp-blockchain-explorer/README.md

 The underlying API is currently being developed and improved.
 The Explorer is designed to work with the latest features of [æternity](https://github.com/aeternity/aeternity) and [æpp-middleware](https://github.com/aeternity/aepp-middleware).

+## Upcoming
+We are workin on the next version and the designs are available [here](https://sketch.cloud/s/JaY59).
+We are looking for input on what data we should show, and would appreciate your voice.
+Feel free to open a ticket and mark it with the `proposal` label

 ## Features
 - View a generation, key blocks, micro blocks and transactions
 - View the list of generations from the latest all the way back to the genesis block